 KPN's activities as a mobile network operator in Belgium are subject to statutory regulation and supervision by various Belgian national authorities, in particular the Belgian Institute for Postal Services and Telecommunications (BIPT).
 BIPT has responsibility for market regulation and for carrying out executive functions such as awarding licenses, managing the frequency spectrum, type approval and acting as a mediator in disputes between operators.
-The relevant regulatory framework is set forth in the Act of 21 March 1991 regarding the Reform of certain Public Economic Enterprises, the Act of 13 June 2005 regarding Electronic Communications (AEC), the Act of 17 January 2003 on the status of the BIPT and the Act of 17 January 2003 on appeals and dispute resolution arising from the Act of 17 January 2003 on the status of the BIPT.
+The relevant regulatory framework is set forth in the Act of 21 March 1991 regarding the Reform of certain Public Economic Enterprises, the Act of 13 June 2005 regarding Electronic Communications (AEC), the Act of 17 January 2003 on the status of the BIPT and the Act of 17 January 2003 on the status of the BIPT.